clevereda/solved-react-runner/README.md

 ![Base Requirements](images/base-requirements.gif)

-A deployed version of this application in action can be found at: react-track-runner.netlify.com
+A deployed version of this application in action can be found at: [react-track-runner.netlify.com](react-track-runner.netlify.com)

 ## Stretch Goals

 As the long-distance runner trains, she realizes that she would also like to know how fast she is going.
 Add another section for her fastest run that displays the fastest run based on miles per hour.
+See below.

 ![Stretch Goals](images/stretch-goals.gif)

-A deployed version of the application with stretch goals can be found at: react-runner-stretch.netlify.com
+A deployed version of the application can be found at: [react-runner-stretch.netlify.com](react-runner-stretch.netlify.com)

 ### Additional Stretch Goals